-The new sales job was really a struggle.
-I had some great weeks, but it became obvious that things weren’t going so well for the whole account, and people were jumping ship like crazy.
+Problem was, I struggled.
+I had some great weeks, but it became obvious that things weren’t going so well for the whole sales account, and people were jumping ship like crazy.

 For some reason, I kept sticking it out, enduring the pain.
 This wasn’t like me.
-I know I can be successful.
+I knew I can be successful.
 Why am I having such a hard time?

 Worries of a family to provide for and a mortgage payment hovered over my head.
 How were we to make it?